The Jicarilla Apache Culture Commitee

 -

-Initiated the Jicarilla Apache Curriculum for the public schools
+Initiated the Jicarilla Apache language and culture curriculum for the public schools

 -